1imo/Linney-Hardware-Checkout/README.md

 Been a slow couple of days - design for creating item and updating item has been created and work has been started on them.
 The last few designs are likely to be scrapped sooner or later.

 Lost all motivation, looked at my designs yesterday and thought to myself how chavvy the looked.
 Leaned into a less-professional theme (idea not theme, that already made it unprofessional) of mini-games and minimalist graphic design.
 As a bonus it will be easy to make responsive

+I had a throwback yesterday to Google Gravity, ended up using a physics engine and some 2d geometries to liven up the login pages.
+Dashboard created, mostly everything is responsive too.
+Even the nav works for mobile, but that needs work, I'm not leaving it like that.

+HTML Canvas looks sooooo grotty by the way, it's horrific